-Although the Community Infrastructure Levy charging schedule has been approved for the area, due to the publication of the Government's Housing White Paper and the Government commissioned Community Infrastructure Levy Review, the decision on its adoption has been delayed.
-In the interim, Section 106 agreements continue to be used in order to make acceptable, development which would otherwise be unacceptable in planning terms.
+- 94. Although the Community Infrastructure Levy charging schedule for North Dorset has been approved for the area, however it has not been adopted and Dorset Council is now working on a county-wide levy which may come into effect in 2024.
+In the interim, Section 106 agreements will continue to be used in order to make development acceptable in planning terms. - 95.
 The Local Plan includes Policy 14 on Social Infrastructure, that states that development should support the maintenance and enhancement of existing social infrastructure and the provision of new social infrastructure, through provision on site and/or contributions to provision off site, as appropriate.
-The following policy has therefore been included in the plan to provide guidance on appropriate measures (depending on the nature of the proposed development) that may be sought as a developer contribution.

-The social infrastructure projects identified through this Neighbourhood Plan include: the provision of new allotments (on a site to be identified), improved pre-school premises (its relocation to a new building closer to the primary school site is to be investigated), improvements to the former school playing field for recreational use (managed by the Parish Council), and projects to improve road safety (particularly in relation to footpaths and cycleways to get to the school).
+The following policy has therefore been included in the plan to provide guidance on appropriate measures (depending on the nature of the proposed development) that may be sought as a developer contribution. - 96.
+The social infrastructure projects identified through this Neighbourhood Plan include: the provision of new allotments (on a site to be identified), improved pre-school premises (its relocation to a new building closer to the primary school site is to be investigated), improvements to the recreation areas around the Village Hall and at the former school playing field for recreational use (managed by the Parish Council), and projects to improve road safety (particularly in relation to the implementation of a 20mph zone within the village).